Canon 1Ds vs 5D

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1Ds and the 5D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the 1Ds offers a wider field of view (100%) than the one in the 5D (96%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the 5D has a higher magnification (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1Ds and Canon 5D in connection with corresponding information for a sample of similar cameras.

 Concerning the storage of imaging data, both the 1Ds and the 5D write their files to Compact Flash cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 5D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Canon EOS 5D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.